tenderlove/esp8266aq/server/README.md

 1. `make setup` to install libraries
 2. `make compile` to compile stuff
-3. `make flas` to flash the ESP8266
+3. `make flash` to flash the ESP8266

 If you've already assembled the PCB, this should be it.
 By default the ESP8266 will create an ad-hoc network.
 Connect to that network and configure the chip